 Ms. Biber is a Wisconsin native.
 She graduated from UW Whitewater with her Bachelor's in English Secondary Education in 2009 and went on to join TAGOS Leadership Academy in her second year of teaching, which gave her the passion for project-based learning and has influenced her teaching philosophy ever since.
 Ms. Biber then taught high school English at Brodhead High School from 2011 to 2020.
 She earned her Master's in Education through UW La Crosse in 2014.
 As part of her professional development over the years, she was selected as a Reynolds Journalism High School Institute Fellow with Arizona State University in 2014 and a PBS NewsHour Student Reporting Labs Fellow in 2018.
 In 2018, Ms. Biber attended the Greater Madison Writing Project Summer Institute, where she rediscovered her passion for alternative education and began taking steps to go gradeless in her classroom.
 She has continued to work with GMWP, co-facilitating a Rise Up and Write camp in 2019 and presenting at the Wisconsin Council of Teachers for English convention about her work with students using writing for advocacy.
 Ms. Biber is currently working toward her Special Education license.
 Outside of the classroom, Ms. Biber is a certified personal trainer and registered yoga teacher.
+As of 2021, she is Wilderness First Aid Certified through NOLS.

 Mr. Primm has been featured on the Human Restoration Project, Teachers on Fire, and TG2Cast podcasts, and has presented his work at the Innovative Schools Network, Teacher-Powered Schools, Wisconsin Association for Environmental Education and North American Association for Environmental Education conferences.
 He writes about his teaching at skylarp.medium.com, and his work has been published by McGraw Hill, Teachers Going Gradeless, the Wisconsin Department of Natural Resources, and the Green Schools National Network.
 When not teaching, Mr. Primm may be found taking pictures of rocks, birds, and (especially) lichens.